How to Manage Your Home Medicine Cabinet Properly — A Practical Guide

-A home medicine cabinet is one of the most important items in any household.
-Yet many people neglect it — medicines pile up over the years, expiry dates go unchecked, and when an emergency strikes it is hard to find anything useful.
+A home medicine cabinet is one of the most important parts of any household.
+Yet many people give it too little attention — medicines pile up over the years, no one checks the expiry dates, and when something urgent happens it is hard to find anything useful.

-In this article we will show you how to organise your home medicine cabinet step by step and keep it in perfect shape.
+In this article, we show you how to organise your home medicine cabinet step by step and keep it in good order.

-Expired medicines lose their effectiveness and, in extreme cases, can even be harmful.
-Studies show that as many as 70 % of households keep medicines past their expiry date.
-Regular cabinet check-ups help you:
+Expired medicines lose their effectiveness and, in extreme cases, may even be harmful.
+Studies show that as many as 70% of Polish households keep medicines past their expiry date.
+Regular medicine cabinet checks help you:

 - avoid taking ineffective medicines,

-- save money — you know what needs restocking and what is surplus,
+- save money — you know what needs restocking and what you do not need,

 - dispose of expired medicines correctly.